Faraja17/my-website/README.md

 Here is my completed personal website (and resume) project.
 Some of my progress and discoveries are noted in the commit comments.

-I decided to go the extra mile and use what I have learned about HTML and CSS to make sure that my website passed the W3C Markup Validation, the WAVE Web Accessibility Tool, and I did several checks for responsiveness.
+I decided to go the extra mile and use what I have learned so far about HTML and CSS to make sure that my website passed the W3C Markup Validation, the WAVE Web Accessibility Tool, and I did several checks for responsiveness.

 ## Table of contents